-Walt Disney World is HUGE, with 4 theme parks, 2 water parks, and additional areas to explore like Build-a-Dino in Downtown Disney.
+Walt Disney World is HUGE, with 4 theme parks, 2 water parks, and additional areas to explore like Build-a-Dino in Disney Springs.
 You will be doing a lot of walking on your trip.
 Seriously the Animal Kingdom is 500 acres just by itself.
 For me, the biggest benefit of a stroller is NOT carrying your exhausted kids out of the park at the end of the day.
 Carrying Elliot (much less Quinn) at the end of the night is not an option for me or my back.

 I don’t really recommend overpacking but you do have leeway to bring extra things when you have a stroller.
 We usually keep sweatshirts, ponchos, wipes, snacks, and water stashed in the bottom of the stroller.
 We only need to carry a few essentials, a small bag with phones, cameras, wallets, etc, on rides.
 Trust me carrying less on rides is a bonus and having a few extra snacks (stashed in the stroller) will definitely save you money.